-SOC 2132 - Police and Community (3 cr)
+SOC 2132 Police and Community

 Examines the interaction of peace officers with members/groups in the communities with a focus on minority groups and the application of community oriented policing principles.
 This course meets specific POST-learning objectives (as listed in the outline) for pre-service law enforcement students including community oriented policing philosophy, crime prevention, cultural diversity, bias motivated crime and the proper police response, domestic abuse and assault state mandates, ethics, police professionalism, and the use of discretion by the police.
+Recommended: SOC 1104.
+Offered: Fall, Spring.

-SOC 2133 - Community Crime Prevention (3 cr)
+SOC 2133 Community Crime Prevention 3 cr

 This course emphasizes the essential relationship between citizens and police.
 The course will focus on how both groups can work together to provide safer environments for our communities.
 This course includes an overview of crime causation theories, history of crime prevention, techniques and terminology of crime prevention, crime analysis, and the reduction of risks through controlling elements within our surroundings.
 Topics covered in this course meet specific POST learning objectives for preservice law enforcement students and will permit students to take the MCPA Crime Prevention Specialist exam.
+Offered: Fall, Spring.

-SOC 2134 - Corrections (3 cr)
+SOC 2134 Corrections

-A sociological analysis of corrections and punishment in modern society, exploring the prison system, communitybased corrections, and alternatives to incarceration.
+A sociological analysis of corrections and punishment in modern society, exploring the prison system, community-based corrections, and alternatives to incarceration.